home-assistant/home-assistant.io/source/_integrations/flume.markdown

     title: Configuration file
 ---

-The Flume integration will show you the current [Flume](https://flumewater.com/) status for the given Device ID.
+The Flume {% term integration %} will show you the current [Flume](https://flumewater.com/) status for the given Device ID.

 Flume monitors the real-time status of your home water meter.
 Allowing the end-user to detect small leaks, gain real-time information on household water consumption, set water goals and budgets, and receive push notifications when suspicious water activities occur.